 The harbour was identified as an AOC as a result of problems associated with:

-degraded fish and benthic communities
+- Degraded fish and benthic communities

-Over the last few years Environment Canada and the Ontario Ministry of the Environment have been working towards the goals identified in the Peninsula Harbour RAP.
+Environment Canada and the Ontario Ministry of the Environment have been working towards the goals identified in the Peninsula Harbour RAP.
 This has involved characterizing the extent of environmental risk from mercury and polychlorinated biphenyl (PCB) contamination of harbour sediments, as well as monitoring and assessing trends in fish and wildlife health in the AOC.

-Peninsula Harbour Area of Concern Sediment Capping Project
+Peninsula Harbour Sediment Remediation Project